 This is nice and dandy but if you see the following, especially on a Mac, you know it can be a bit annoying.

-The problem is that the help system feels a bit slow.
+The help system feels a bit slow.
 Your mileage may vary depending on the OS you are on.
 The other issue with the built in browser is that you can’t bookmark pages.
 At least not yet.
 This may change in the future however.
 If there is a way, send me a Tweet.
 For now, we are left as sad pandas.
 It sure would be nice to have a collection of bookmarked help pages.

 This is the reason I use my OS browser to access the help files online.
 One disadvantage is I have to search for the topic I need as opposed to clicking on the Help icon on the Parameter panes.
 We also don’t get the fancy smart search that the built-in browser provides.
 Finally, we can’t launch the sample scenes.
 What are we to do?
 Since this is Houdini we are talking about, you know there is a solution.
 We are going to turn to our friend